Age of Enlightenment: Encyclopedias and dictionaries

 In Germany, practical reference works intended for the uneducated majority became popular in the 18th century.
-The Marperger Curieuses Natur-, Kunst-, Berg-, Gewerk- und Handlungs-Lexicon (1712) explained terms that usefully described the trades and scientific and commercial education.
-Jablonksi Allgemeines Lexicon (1721) was better known than the Handlungs-Lexicon and underscored technical subjects rather than scientific theory.
+The Marperger Curieuses Natur-, Kunst-, Berg-, Gewerk- und Handlungs-Lexicon (Marperger Curious Nature, Art, Mountain [i.e. mining], Craft and Trade Lexicon) (1712) explained terms that usefully described the trades and scientific and commercial education.
+Jablonksi Allgemeines Lexicon (Jablonski General Lexicon) (1721) was better known than the Handlungs-Lexicon and underscored technical subjects rather than scientific theory.
 For example, over five columns of text were dedicated to wine while geometry and logic were allocated only twenty-two and seventeen lines, respectively.
 The first edition of the Encyclopædia Britannica (1771) was modelled along the same lines as the German lexicons.

-However, the prime example of reference works that systematized scientific knowledge in the Age of Enlightenment were universal encyclopedias rather than technical dictionaries.
+However, the prime example of reference works that systematized scientific knowledge in the Enlightenment were universal encyclopedias rather than technical dictionaries.
 It was the goal of universal encyclopedias to record all human knowledge in a comprehensive reference work.
-The most well-known of these works is Diderot and d'Alembert's Encyclopédie, ou dictionnaire raisonné des sciences, des arts et des métiers.
+The most well-known of these works is Diderot and d'Alembert's Encyclopédie, ou dictionnaire raisonné des sciences, des arts et des métiers (Encyclopedia, or reasoned dictionary of the sciences, arts and trades).
 The work, which began publication in 1751, was composed of 35 volumes and over 71,000 separate entries.
 A great number of the entries were dedicated to describing the sciences and crafts in detail and provided intellectuals across Europe with a high-quality survey of human knowledge.
 In d'Alembert's Preliminary Discourse to the Encyclopedia of Diderot, the work's goal to record the extent of human knowledge in the arts and sciences is outlined:

 As an Encyclopédie, it is to set forth as well as possible the order and connection of the parts of human knowledge.
 As a Reasoned Dictionary of the Sciences, Arts, and Trades, it is to contain the general principles that form the basis of each science and each art, liberal or mechanical, and the most essential facts that make up the body and substance of each.

-The massive work was arranged according to a "tree of knowledge."
+The massive work was arranged according to a "tree of knowledge".
 The tree reflected the marked division between the arts and sciences, which was largely a result of the rise of empiricism.
 Both areas of knowledge were united by philosophy, or the trunk of the tree of knowledge.
 The Enlightenment's desacrilization of religion was pronounced in the tree's design, particularly where theology accounted for a peripheral branch, with black magic as a close neighbour.
 As the Encyclopédie gained popularity, it was published in quarto and octavo editions after 1777.
 The quarto and octavo editions were much less expensive than previous editions, making the Encyclopédie more accessible to the non-elite.
-Robert Darnton estimates that there were approximately 25,000 copies of the Encyclopédie in circulation throughout France and Europe before the French Revolution.
+Robert Darnton estimates that there were approximately 25,000 copies of the Encyclopédie in circulation throughout France and Europe before the French revolution.
 The extensive yet affordable encyclopedia came to represent the transmission of Enlightenment and scientific education to an expanding audience.